garylirocks/quickrefs/azure-backup.markdown

 - **Recovery Service Vault**

   - Resource type `Microsoft.RecoveryServices/vaults`
-  - Used to back up these workloads: Azure VMs, SQL on Azure VMs, SAP HANA in Azure VMs, Azure File shares, on-prem workloads via MARS, MABS, System Center DPM
+  - Used to back up these workloads: Azure VMs, SQL in Azure VMs, Azure Files, SAP HANA in Azure VMs, on-prem workloads via MARS, MABS, System Center DPM
-  - A storage entity in Azure, could be LRS or GRS(default, data replicated to the paired region)
-    - Some backups could be restored to files, and then copied to another region
+    - For Azure Files, backup is kept in the source storage account, won't be copied to the vault storage
+  - A config is called "backup item"
+  - Storage redundancy setting (does not apply to the operational tier): LRS, GRS
+    - Upgrades to RA-GRS if cross-region restore feature enabled
+  - Unlimited data transfer: Azure Backup doesn't limit or charge inbound or outbound data transfers.
+  - Storage tiers:
+    - **Operational tier**
+      - First phase of VM backup, copied to vault tier later
+      - Snapshot is stored along with the disk
+      - Instant restore
+    - **Vault-standard tier**
+      - For all workload
-  - An auto-scaling set of storage accounts in a Microsoft managed tenant
+      - An auto-scaling set of storage accounts in a **Microsoft managed tenant**

 - **Backup Vault**
   - Resource type `Microsoft.DataProtection/BackupVaults`
-  - Used for Azure Databases for PostgreSQL Server
+  - Supports certain newer workloads: Azure Disks, Azure Blobs, Azure Databases for PostgreSQL servers
+    - For Azure Blobs, backup is kept in the source storage account, won't be copied to the vault storage
+    - For Azure Disks, backup is kept as snapshots in your subscription, won't be copied to the vault storage
+  - A config is called "backup instance"
+  - Three types of redundancy: LRS, ZRS, GRS
+  - Storage tiers:
+    - Operational data store
+    - Vault storage
+  - Has Soft delete settings, free up to 14 days
   - Similar to Recovery Service Vault, but does not support:
     - Integrated monitoring
     - Recovering of individual folders and files

 - **Backup center**
   - A single unified interface to efficiently manage backups spanning multiple workload types, vaults, subscriptions, regions and tenants.
-  - Supported datasources:
-    - Azure Blobs
-    - Azure Files
-    - Azure VM
-    - Azure-managed disks
-    - SQL in Azure VM
-    - SAP HANA in Azure VM
-    - Azure Database for PostgreSQL Server
-  - *For Blobs and Files, Azure Backup does NOT copy anything to a recovery service vault, it ONLY works as an orchestrator, defining when to take snapshots, retain them for how long, etc*

 ### Restore